 In 2007, the State Council of The People’s Republic of China authorized Peking University, one of the world’s great research universities, to undertake a bold and forward-looking experiment in legal education: the creation of a post-graduate law school offering both a common law Juris Doctor (J.D.) degree and a Chinese Juris Master (J.M.) degree.
-The next year saw the establishment of Peking University’s School of Transnational Law (“STL”) on PKU’s stunning new graduate campus in Shenzhen, China.
+The next year saw the establishment of Peking University’s School of Transnational Law (“STL”) on PKU’s new graduate campus in Shenzhen, China.
+STL also offers an LL.M. program for lawyers and students with a first degree in law.
+Our LL.M. is taught entirely in English by our multinational faculty of expert scholars and practitioners in Chinese and Western law and legal traditions.

 We look forward to welcoming you to the STL community if you feel capable and ready to experience our rigorous program and join this elite group.
 Importantly, although our educational program is demanding, our community is friendly, with accessible professors and students who value a mutually supportive community.